 Although it may seem intimidating that applications are being processed this way, asylum applications are required to be filed within one year of arriving in the U.S., with few exceptions.
 Thus, if you believe you may have a claim for asylum, it is important to speak with an experienced immigration attorney promptly so he or she may review your eligibility to apply for asylum before the one-year deadline or determine if you are eligible for an exception to the deadline.

 While the national news is focused on refugees and asylum seekers, the ICE detention facility located here in Aurora, Colorado, is the subject of the local news.
 It has been reported that 10 detainees at the facility are being quarantined for chickenpox.
 This is not the first time the Aurora facility has been in the news for its medical treatment of detainees, and it, unfortunately, may not be the last.
 Former detainees and immigration advocacy groups are working to inform the public of the treatment of detainees and to help create change in the culture of the privately-run detention facility.

-Joseph Law Firm attorneys are involved in the national and local immigration bar associations focusing on these issues, and we work hard to ensure our clients have the strongest cases possible, whether they are before USCIS or the immigration court.
+Joseph & Hall P.C. attorneys are involved in the national and local immigration bar associations focusing on these issues, and we work hard to ensure our clients have the strongest cases possible, whether they are before USCIS or the immigration court.
 If you have questions about your immigration options, contact our office for a consultation with one of our attorneys.

 How did we do?